neo4j-drivers/neo4j-drivers.github.io/driver_api/driver-api-specification.md

 For example, a user could create a database using a driver, and then do some work on the newly created database, but finally delete the database.

-If this user repeat doing this, then the driver could hold infinite long routing table map.
+If this user repeat doing this, then the driver could hold infinite long routing table Dictionary.

-If we trim the driver routing table map by removing all routing tables that pointing an non-existing database, then the driver will still hold routing tables less or equal to the amount of routing tables on the server side.
+If we trim the driver routing table Dictionary by removing all routing tables that pointing an non-existing database, then the driver will still hold routing tables less or equal to the amount of routing tables on the server side.

-When should we remove a routing table from routing table map?
+When should we remove a routing table from routing table Dictionary?

-Should we allowed to remove a routing table from the map after TTL (default to 5 mins)?
+Should we allowed to remove a routing table from the Dictionary after TTL (default to 5 mins)?
 Currently we will remove the routing table after a timeout = TTL + 30s.
 To be discussed.

 Here is the workflow the driver should follow when fetching a routing table for database named "foo".